jonathaneunice/d3x/README.md

 id, and class values, leaving other attributes for subsequent attribute-setting calls.

+### Why So Many Ways?

+d3x provides a large number of different approaches.
+Why so many?

+1. Because configuration data may already be in a variety of formats, from existing HTML/SVG or CSS definitions, or JavaScript objects, or JS method calls.
+The variety and diversity of inputs is a huge driver.

+2. To accommodate a range of data liveness, from static, to dynamic, to dynamic per item.
+Different forms suit the different levels of dynamisms better or worse.

+3. Different use cases.

+4. Experimentation.
+It's not entirely clear what the "best" approach(es) will be, so we provide multiple avenues.
+It's likely that the `.attrs` and `.styles` approaches will be recommended for many uses, with `.attrx` and `.stylex` recommended largely for static programs and bringing data in from other sources.

 ### Testing and Reliability

 The interpretation rules here are very inclusive: A superset of CSS selector and